GSA/piv-guides/pages/template-2.md

 - FIX ALERTS AND LINKS

-{% include alert-info.html heading = "Before starting a new Guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}
+{% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}

 This **_Template_** gives instructions and templates to help you with your new FICAM guide, including:

+**This is the TOC**

   1. [**Starting Your Guide**](#starting-your-guide)
   2. [**Example Outline Template**](#example-outline-template)
   3. [**Markdown Template**](#markdown-template)
   4. [**Writing and Style Resources**](#writing-and-style-resources)

-# Starting Your Guide
+Starting Your Guide

 This section tells you what steps are needed to create your new FICAM guide: **Needs to be a linked TOC**